marcanthonyconcepcion/GeometryDemo/README.md

 	-	Cube is a Three-Dimensional Shape.
 	-	Rectangular Prism is a Three-Dimensional Shape.
 	-	Triangular Prism is a Three-Dimensional Shape.
+-   We shall test if each three-dimensional shape returns the correct surface area and volume.
+-   We shall also test if each three-dimensional shape above is an instance of the defined Three-Dimensional Shape interface.

 3. Base class Prism is created where Cylinder, Rectangular Prism, Triangular Prism and Cube are its derived classes.
 -	Each of these prisms (Cylinder, Rectangular Prism, Triangular Prism and Cube) can have its properties computed as such: